Handbags, women's, all materials (except precious metal), manufacturing · Connecticut

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Dooney & Bourke, Inc.'s own mandatory OSHA Form 300A summaries.
+The 6 injuries shown on this page for Dooney & Bourke, Inc. are sourced from its own 2 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment SearchSource: U.S. Department of Labor, OSHA Establishment-Specific Injury and Illness Data.
 NAICS 316992 - Handbags, women's, all materials (except precious metal), manufacturing.